 Travisin knew he couldn’t sneak up on the Apaches.
 Each step sealed his fate.
 The closer he got to the summit meant his immediate death.
 But to make the ascent was his job.
 His caution was his regret.

-“Not going to work,” I said, sipping my hot java.
+“Not going to work,” I said, sipping a hot cup of Joe.

 “Oh, oh,” I said.